1. Quickstarts

 KeyValue

-CELERY_BROKER_URL<Internal Redis URL>, the Internal Redis URL from step 1.
+CELERY_BROKER_URL<Internal Key Value URL>, the internal URL from step 1.

 Build Commandpip install -r requirements.txt